shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 **Record:**
 - Reconstructability rate
-- Examples of insufficient citations (if any)
+- Examples of insufficient snippets (if any)
 - Deduction amount

 ---

 ### STEP 5: Relationship Verification (Sample 5-7 teachings)

-**For each sampled teaching, verify claimed relationships appear in citations:**
+**For each sampled teaching, verify claimed relationships appear in snippets:**

 **Process:**